Get to know the Nordic Countries

 Scandinavia is of some used as a synonym for the Nordic countries, but that term only more accurately refers to the three monarchies Denmark, Sweden, and Norway.

 The word "Nordic" is derived from the term "Norden," and that means "the northern lands".The Nordic countries have much in common in their way of history, lifestyle, language and social structure.

-The countries are large and varying in geography.
+The countries are varying in geography.
 From the sea, mountains, forests, archipelago, lakes, and fjords to marshlands establish the natural environment.

 In the Nordic countries, there are plenty of things see and things to do like city life, Arctic adventures, mountain biking, camping, island hopping, road touring, or hiking in the wilderness.